Communicate

 ethical obligation is to ask the patient what information they want about their illness – and to respect this

-if English is not language of the patient – get professional interpreter and ask about preference for information and decision-making
+if English is not language of the patient – get professional interpreter and ask patient, in presence of family, about preference for information and decision-making

 “Everything must be done”